Tailor Brands logo

 Is an operating agreement a must?

-Hawaii doesn’t require LLCs to draft an operating agreement, but creating one is recommended.
+Although LLCs are not required to draft a Hawaii operating agreement, but creating one is recommended.
 Some of the issues covered in an operating agreement (e.g., management structure) are questions on the Articles of Organization.

 Additionally, a thorough operating agreement can head off any disagreements that might arise later over owners’ contractual obligations.